Skip to content

 The first of Cairo’s gates is Bab al Futuh at the northern end of Moez Street.
 It dates back to 1087 AD and was built by Minister Badr al Jamali during the reign of Caliph Mustamir.
 The gate is beautifully decorated with geometric motifs.
 It has two rounded towers for pouring burning oil or water on the attackers.

-Bab Al-Nasr was the second of the gates of Cairo and it was constructed by Gawhar al-Siqilli during the reign of caliph Al-Moez in 970 AD.
-The gate is massive with rectangular towers on either side of the arch with noticeable decorative shields on the flanks and fronts of the tower to symbolize victory in protecting the city against any invading forces.
+Bab Al-Nasr was the second of Cairo’s gates, constructed by Gawhar al-Siqilli during the reign of Caliph Al-Moez in 970 AD.
+The gate is massive, with rectangular towers on either side of the arch and noticeable decorative shields on the flanks and fronts of the towers to symbolize victory in protecting the city against invading forces.
 The towers of the north wall of the gate also display the names of some French officers serving under Napoleon who were responsible for providing security for the city.

 Bab Zuweila is the third gate and was built in 1092.
-It is one of the last remaining gates from the Fatimid era and its name refers to a tribe of Berber warriors from the western desert that was tasked with safeguarding the gate.
-The gate was used as a point for departure for pilgrims to Mecca.
-It is the most famous of the gates around Cairo because it was the place where executions were performed until the 19th century and the severed heads of the criminals would hang from the gate as warning for others not to commit such crimes.
+It is one of the last remaining gates from the Fatimid era, and its name refers to a tribe of Berber warriors from the western desert tasked with safeguarding the gate.
+The gate was used as a point of departure for pilgrims to Mecca.
+It is the most famous of the gates around Cairo because it was the place where executions were performed until the 19th century, and the severed heads of the criminals would hang from the gate as a warning for others not to commit such crimes.

-There are many gates still standing, all of which symbolize Cairo’s long history and showcase the efforts carried out by its rulers to protect the city’s borders and its people from outside attacks.
+Many gates are still standing, all of which symbolize Cairo’s long history and showcase the efforts of its rulers to protect the city’s borders and its people from outside attacks.

 Tall gates of Cairo loom above people, keep unwanted visitors out.